Blogging Tories

-Blogging Tories is the name of a group of Canadian bloggers who come from the centre, centre-right, right-wing and libertarian sides of the political spectrum.
+Blogging Tories is a group of Canadian bloggers who come from the centre, centre-right, right-wing and libertarian sides of the political spectrum.
 The Blogging Tories are composed of many individual blogs, whose content is aggregated on the main Blogging Tories website.

 Founded by bloggers Stephen Taylor and Craig Smith, the Blogging Tories have grown to include approximately 300 blogs.
 They are a part of the larger Canadian political blogosphere, along with Progressive Bloggers, New Democrats Online and Liblogs.

 Extended role

 The Blogging Tories website has extended well beyond its original role as a collection of Canadian conservative blogs.
 It currently serves as a central hub for national conservative NGOs including the Canadian Taxpayers Federation and the National Citizens Coalition.
 Blogging Tories founder Stephen Taylor addressed the inaugural meeting of the Manning Centre for Building Democracy on the floor of the Toronto Stock Exchange, speaking about blogs and the importance of the Blogging Tories to conservative politics in Canada.
 The Manning Centre is a new initiative to enable Canadian conservative groups that was started by former Leader of the Opposition, Preston Manning.